Are you still adjusting to working from home?

 2. Reduces Travel Time and Costs

 We can all agree that time sitting in traffic on the way to work is time wasted.
 Even if that is when you fit in your podcast or radio show, commuting and having to get to and from the office takes away from time you can be spending doing something you love.
 It is also a waste of money on gasoline or transportation.
 According to Zippia, being able to spend your hard-earned money on things other than travel costs is a motivator and promotes a happier and healthier workforce.
 We agree!
+Working from home definitely reduces expense and time for both the employee and employer.

 3. Fewer Disruptions and Increase in Productivity

 Are you tired of colleagues running up to you to ask for small favors that could have been asked by email or Slack?
 Working from home eliminates time wasted on minor disruptions that cause major distractions.
 Cutting out those interruptions will allow you to get your work done faster and more efficiently.
+You also have more opportunities to create your perfect workspace.
+Making your own office at home or packing up your belongings to work at the beach with a beautiful view will help you feel more comfortable and productive.

 That is of course unless you have a furry friend begging for your attention.